Frequently Asked Questions - Updated December 9, 2020

 FAQ: I created an account on your portal.
 Now what?

-While our IoT Assistant app is there to help people discover IoT resources around them, our IoT Portal is there to help you publicize IoT resources you know about - whether you control these resources or just spotted them.
+While our IoT Assistant app is there to help people discover IoT resources around them, our IoT Portal is there to help you publicize IoT resources you know about - whether you own/control these resources or just spotted them.
 This could be a smart doorbell with a camera facing the street, a network of microphones deployed in your neighborhood to detect shootings, a network of WiFi devices tracking your location inside a building, or a presence sensor in a meeting room.
-Whatever it is, use our ‘create resource’ button to describe the resource and then publish it in a registry that covers its location.
+Whatever it is, go to the portal’s dashboard and use our ‘create resource’ button to describe the resource and then publish it in a registry that covers its location.
 If you can’t find a registry, just request we create one for you by clicking ‘request registry’, and, if you would like, invite others to also publish resource descriptions in it - your neighbors, your colleagues, your friends, your family, etc.

 FAQ: There are a bunch of cameras in my neighborhood.
 Should I create a listing for each one of them, or could I just create a single entry for all of them?